pripakhotness81/notes/README.md

 - "Today's programming wisdom: 'Premature optimization is the root of all evil' — Donald Knuth.
 Focus on writing clear, maintainable code first and optimize only when necessary, based on measured performance data.
 Remember that simplicity, readability, and modularity often lead to better long-term efficiency and fewer bugs."

 This quote from computer scientist Donald Knuth emphasizes the importance of avoiding unnecessary optimization early in the development process.
 It suggests that over-concern with efficiency before a program is fully functional or understood can introduce unnecessary complexity and potential bugs, ultimately causing more harm than good.
 The core principle here is to strike a balance between code quality and performance optimization.

+# 2024-01-24
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' — Donald Knuth.
+Focus on writing clear, maintainable code first; optimize only when necessary and after profiling.
+Remember that code readability and simplicity contribute significantly to long-term efficiency and bug prevention."

+In more detail, this quote emphasizes that striving to write highly optimized code from the outset can often lead to complex, hard-to-understand solutions, which in turn may introduce bugs or hinder future development.
+It's wiser to ensure your code works correctly and is easy to understand, then optimize specific parts once you have concrete evidence (through profiling) that those parts are performance bottlenecks.
+This principle aligns with the modern software development practices that prioritize readability, modularity, and testability over speculative optimizations.